 You can stop and start the service as many times as needed during the debugging process.

 When you have finished debugging your extension, return to the debug settings and uncheck Enable debugging of extensions.
-If you fail to do this and you had configured your settings to suspend the service startup, you will experience a delay each time you try to start your service.
+If you do not do this and you had configured your settings to suspend the service startup, you will experience a delay each time you try to start your service.